Alexander Seton, 1st Earl of Dunfermline: Career

 In 1583, Alexander Seton joined his father's embassy to France.
 William Schaw, the Master of Work to the Crown of Scotland was his companion.
 They left from Leith in Andrew Lamb's ship.
 According to the Jesuit Robert Parsons, Lord Seton considered sending the youthful Alexander back to Scotland as his representative at one point.

 Alexander became a Privy Councillor in 1585 and was appointed a Lord of Session as Lord Urquhart in 1586.
 He rose to be Lord President of the Court of Session and was created Lord Fyvie on 4 March 1598.
+Seton was also Prior of Pluscarden, a gift made to him as a child.
+In a ciphered letter of April 1586 to Mary, Queen of Scots, Albert Fontenay mentioned Alexander Seton, "Monsieur le prieur de Seton", and his brother John Seton, "le chevalier maistre d'hostel du roy", among her Catholic allies in Scotland.

-From July 1593 he led a council convened to manage the estates of Anne of Denmark, and she made him 'bailie and justiciary of the regality of Dunfermline on both sides of Forth on 15 February 1596.
-In December 1596 Richard Douglas wrote that Seton's mother was a great favourite of Anne of Denmark, and that she "rules the king her husband" as an explanation for his promotions.
+From July 1593, Seton led a council convened to manage the estates of Anne of Denmark, and she made him "bailie and justiciary of the regality of Dunfermline on both sides of Forth" on 15 February 1596.
+In December 1596, Richard Douglas wrote that Seton's mother was a great favourite of Anne of Denmark, and that she "rules the king her husband" as an explanation for his promotions.

+Around this time, King James had difficult financing the two royal households, and years later, he wrote that Seton had joked that his "house could not be kept upon epigrams", meaning that fine words alone would not raise money.